|

 The meetings start at 7pm, but the first half-hour is just an opportunity to talk to others, stage show plants, and search the sales table for bargains, so you needn't arrive until 7.30pm.
 As a guide, the meetings sometimes go on until 10pm, but might finish earlier.

 Everyone is welcome at the meetings (including non-members).
-Most meetings have a visiting speaker, often illustrated with slides, or sometimes with plants.
+Most meetings have a visiting speaker, often illustrated with a digital presentation (or rarely slides these days), or sometimes with plants.
 Also there are:

 Do come to one of our meetings.
-Just come along, or if you want further information then email me, Clarke Brunt, or our Secretary, Paul Hoxey <paul@hoxey.com> (phone 01223 503382), or call our Chairman, Doreen Oakman, on 01763 260819.
-If you want, you can join or request a membership leaflet online.
+Just come along, or if you want further information then email our Secretary on secretary@cambridge.bcss.org.uk.
+You can find information and, if you want, join the National Society here.
 Note that, like other branches, the Cambridge Branch has to be self-financing, and does not receive any money from your subscription to the British Cactus & Succulent Society.
-Entrance to our meetings costs £1, and you can also contribute to our fund-raising by buying a raffle ticket.
+Entrance to our meetings costs £3.00 (first meeting free for new members), and tea/coffee/biscuits are £1.00.
+You can also contribute to our fund-raising by buying a raffle ticket.

-Summer Show held at our usual meeting venue, Memorial Hall,
+Summer Cactus & Succulent Show 10am - 4pm, held at our usual meeting venue, Memorial Hall,

 Woollards Lane, Great Shelford, Cambridge, CB22 5LZ.